ietf-wg-ccwg/draft-ietf-ccwg-bbr/draft-ietf-ccwg-bbr.md

              = (.1s + 4.8s)/5s * BBR.bw = 0.98 * BBR.bw
 ~~~~

-As discussed above, BBR's BBR.min_rtt filter window, MinRTTFilterLen, and
+As discussed above, BBR's BBR.min_rtt filter window, BBR.MinRTTFilterLen, and
 time interval between ProbeRTT states, ProbeRTTInterval, work in concert.
-BBR uses a MinRTTFilterLen equal to or longer than ProbeRTTInterval to allow
+BBR uses a BBR.MinRTTFilterLen equal to or longer than BBR.ProbeRTTInterval to allow
 the filter window to include at least one ProbeRTT.

 To allow coordination with other BBR flows, each BBR flow MUST use the
-standard ProbeRTTInterval of 5 secs.
+standard BBR.ProbeRTTInterval of 5 secs.

-A ProbeRTTInterval of 5 secs is short enough to allow quick convergence if
+A BBR.ProbeRTTInterval of 5 secs is short enough to allow quick convergence if
 traffic levels or routes change, but long enough so that interactive
 applications (e.g., Web, remote procedure calls, video chunks) often have
 natural silences or low-rate periods within the window where the flow's rate